 A program that focuses on the systematic study of map-making and the application of mathematical, computer, and other techniques to the analysis of large amounts of geographic data and the science of mapping geographic information.
 Includes instruction in cartographic theory and map projections, computer-assisted cartography, geographic information systems, map design and layout, photogrammetry, air photo interpretation, remote sensing, spatial analysis, geodesy, cartographic editing, and applications to specific industrial, commercial, research, and governmental mapping problems.

-The University of Maryland-College Park, The University of Texas at Dallas and the University of Utah are three schools popular for Geographic Information Science and Cartography programs.
-In fact, around 10 the University of Maryland-College Park students are pursuing a Doctors degree research scholarship in Geographic Information Science and Cartography.
+The University of Maryland-College Park, Texas State University and the University of California-Davis are three schools popular for Geographic Information Science and Cartography programs.
+In fact, around 15 the University of Maryland-College Park students are pursuing a Doctors degree research scholarship in Geographic Information Science and Cartography.
 Take a look at the college options in the table below.